LinkWellNodes/Documentation/docs/services/direct-request-jobs/examples/Template.md

 ### 1. Create a MySports API key

 In order to retrieve data from the MySports API, you'll need an API key.
-Luckily, MySports provides API keys for free, and ipsum dolor sit amet.

 You may request an API key from MySports here: [link](link)